teiid/teiid-openshift-examples/keycloak/README.md

 http://keycloak-rdbms-example-odata-teiid-dataservice.192.168.99.100.nip.io/customer
 ```

-it will present with a login page, where use the user credentials you created in previous steps and access the service.
+You will presented with a login page, where you use the user credentials you created in previous steps and access the service.
 If you use `user` as user name when you login you will be granted to view the data of the customer view.
 If you used `developer` as the user name the permission to view the customer data is not granted, as the `developer` user does not have the `ReadOnly` role.

 Note that urls like `/$metadata` are specifically excluded from security such that they can be discovered by other services.